maldoinc/wireup/docs/pages/parameters.md

 To retrieve a parameter by name directly from the container you can call `container.params.get(name)`.

 !!! note
-    Although the value of the parameters can be anything, they cannot depend on anything else.
+    Although the value of the parameters can be anything; including classes, they cannot depend on anything else.
     As such, autowiring services or other parameters on them is not possible.